-According to the popular belief, which is also accepted by most scholars, hindu gods and deities are believed to be supernatural beings.
-They don’t possess any material body like we living beings do here on earth, so the common laws of physics don’t apply to them.
-It’s believed that their realm is from another dimension which is beyond the reach of human intelligence.
-We can not understand through our limited sensory knowledge.
+According to Hindu belief, which is also accepted by most scholars, Hindu gods and deities are believed to be supernatural beings.
+They do not have material bodies like we have here on Earth, so the ordinary rules of physics do not apply to them.
+Their realm is thought to be from another dimension that is beyond the reach of human knowledge.

 Adi Narayana – The Supreme God

-I often see people get confused with Adi Narayana and Lord Vishnu, because they look very similar in appearance.
-You have guessed it right, they are actually the same god, but often described individually.
-It’s so because, hindu texts and scriptures have a common culture of calling one deity with many names, and that’s why they are mistaken as completely separate beings.
-They are like two sides of one coin.
+I often see people get confused between Adi Narayana and Lord Vishnu because they look very similar in appearance.
+You guessed it right; they are the same god, but they are often described separately.

-According to Madhava Acharya, who is an ancient philosopher of Vedanta, once described Adi Narayana as – “one of the five Vyuhas of Lord Vishnu.”
-Anyway, both of them are shown with having four arms, and each holding a similar set of objects.
-The first hand on the lower-left holds a lotus, the second one on the upper-left holds a conch.
-The upper-right hand holds a chakra, and the lower-right holds a mace.
+According to Madhava Acharya, who is an ancient philosopher of Vedanta, once described Adi Narayana as one of the five Vyuhas of Lord Vishnu.
+Anyway, both of them are shown as having four arms and each holding a similar set of objects.

 Nataraja – The Lord Of Dance

-Even CERN, the European Organization for Nuclear Research – one of the biggest and respected scientific research centers in the world, has a two metre tall statue of Nataraja on its campus, which represents the three crucial roles of Shiva – the creator, preserver and destroyer of cosmic energy.
+Even CERN, the European Organization for Nuclear Research, one of the world’s largest and most prominent scientific research facilities, has a two-meter-tall Nataraja sculpture on its premise, which symbolizes Shiva’s three important roles as creator, preserver, and destroyer of cosmic energy.

 Gayatri – A Gorgeous Goddess

-According to hindu texts, Gayatri came into existence from the body of a cow when Saraswati didn’t make it in time for an important vedic sacrifice which Lord Brahma wanted to perform with her.
-As per the legends found in several Puranas, Brahma first asked goddess Saraswati to become his divine consort, or in another word – Wife.
+According to legends found in several Puranas, Brahma first asked goddess Saraswati to become his divine consort, or wife.
 So that he can perform the sacrifice smoothly without any disturbance.
-The sacrifice was organized to make an offering to Lord Surya – the sun god in Hinduism.
+The sacrifice was organized to make an offering to Lord Surya, the sun god in Hinduism.

-However when asked, Saraswati hesitated for a while because she was the actual daughter of Lord Brahma.
-Brahma created her with his creation power, and fortunately she appeared to be very attractive.
+However, when asked, Saraswati hesitated for a while because she was the actual daughter of Lord Brahma.
+Brahma created her with his creative power, and fortunately, she appeared to be very attractive.
 This might be the reason why he wanted only her to be his divine consort.
-Finally upon many requests, she agreed to become his wife.
+Finally, after many requests, she agreed to become his wife.

-Later when Lord Brahma was busy organizing stuff for the sacrifice, she went away saying she needed to purify herself first before joining him, but she never came back in time.
+Later, when Lord Brahma was busy organizing stuff for the sacrifice, she went away, saying she needed to purify herself first before joining him, but she never came back on time.
 No one knows for sure whether she did it deliberately or not.
-Anyway under compulsion Lord Brahma had to look out for another woman who would agree to take the place of Saraswati.
+Anyway, under compulsion, Lord Brahma had to look out for another woman who would agree to take the place of Saraswati.

 Lord Brahma was then looking for a suitable woman when he accidentally went through a cow.
-Just like a ghost goes through a wall, and in the next moment a stunningly gorgeous and beautiful woman appeared in front of him.
-The woman was none other than the Gayatri herself, and this is how she came into existence.
+Just like a ghost goes through a wall, and in the next moment, a stunningly gorgeous and beautiful woman appears in front of him.
+The woman was none other than Gayatri herself, and this is how she came into existence.

-Later she was personified as a Goddess for helping Brahma do his sacrifice.
-Gayatri was then gifted with many arms, heads and other divine objects by various gods and deities for her generosity.
-The most common image of Goddess Gayatri is therefore shown with ten hands and five heads, where she’s sitting on top of a lotus.
+Later, she was personified as a goddess for helping Brahma make his sacrifice.
+Gayatri was then gifted with many arms, heads, and other divine objects by various gods and deities for her generosity.
+The most common image of Goddess Gayatri is therefore shown with ten hands and five heads, while she’s sitting on top of a lotus.

 Mahakali – Goddess Who Drinks Blood

-In a version of Kali’s birth, there was a story of a terrible demon causing a great deal of nuisance.
-The demons became so strong that the combined strength of all gods was not enough to fight against them.
-One of the reasons why the demons became so powerful lies in their ability to reproduce more demons every time a drop of their blood spilled to the ground.
+In one version of Kali’s birth, there was a story about a terrible demon causing a great deal of nuisance.
+The demons became so strong that the combined strength of all the gods was not enough to fight against them.
+One of the reasons why the demons became so powerful lies in their ability to reproduce more demons every time a drop of their blood spilled onto the ground.